Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Use the key!!

-Hikers love topographical maps because they depict the hiking terrain by highlighting useful features:
+Hikers love topographical maps because they depict the hiking terrain and topograhy by highlighting useful features:

 The map's key (or legend) explains which colors and symbols are used to convey all of this important information.